NETivism/netiCRM/README.md

 9. When to use CiviCRM/ not netiCRM
 -----------------------------------
-Function of CiviCRM is more completed on the functions.
-Move forward more quickly, more developer.
+- Function of CiviCRM is more completed on the functions.
+Move forward more quickly, more developers.
-Function of netiCRM is less function, but bug are also less especially on Event, Contribution, Membership compoment.
+- Function of netiCRM is less function, but bug are also less especially on Event, Contribution, Membership compoment.
-For world-wild usage, you should consider use CiviCRM not netiCRM.
+- For world-wild usage, you should consider use CiviCRM not netiCRM.
-More info of CiviCRM you can watch github organization CiviCRM http://github.com/civicrm/ .
+- More info of CiviCRM you can watch github organization CiviCRM http://github.com/civicrm/ .